davidhenning/mcw-blue/README.md

 - sidebar with widget support
 - custom archive template grouped by year and month
 - i18n support (included languages english and german)

+##Planned
+- Complete rewrite of all stylesheets to implement a mobile first layout

 ##Load a JavaScript module using a div element